Panonim/Panonim/README.md

 | :---:   | :---: | :---: | :---:|

 ## 🌳 Plant The Tree
-I pledge to plant one tree for every sponsor, regardless of the number.
-Whether it's one sponsor or a thousand, each contribution will result in a new tree planted on my behalf.
+For every sponsor, I'm gonna plant a tree, no matter what.
+Could be one sponsor, could be a thousand – either way, a tree's getting planted for each one who supports my page.

 ``````
        ,.,